lhshonda/rannsoknir/basin/Vector Quantity.md

-Such quantities required both [[magnitude]] and direction in order to be properly defined.
+Such quantities required both [[Magnitude (Physics)]] and direction in order to be properly defined.

 ---
 #physics